TypeRocket/docs/v5/custom-composer-packages.md

 If you are using the TypeRocket Pro WordPress plugin, you should make your packages WordPress plugins.
 This feature is designed for composer installations.

-To make your package publishable, add a `publish.php` file to the root of your composer package.
-When you publish your package, the `publish.php` will get executed.
+To make your package publishable, add a `ext/publish.php` file to the root of your composer package.
+When you publish your package, the `ext/publish.php` will get executed.

 ## Publishing